-MINT knows that to make the most of your abilities as a multilingual person, you need to earn professional credentials such as the 40-Hour The Community Interpreter® International Certificate.
+MINT knows that to make the most of your abilities as a multilingual person, you need to earn professional credentials such as the 40-Hour MINT Community Interpreting Certificate.
 At this training, you not only learn the standards and ethics of professional interpreting, but also get the support of a professional network of fellow language service providers.

-Offered several times throughout the year at a convenient Minneapolis location, MINT’s TCII trainings are will give you the skills, confidence, and practice to become a professional interpreter.
+Offered several times throughout the year at a convenient Minneapolis location and online, MINT’s 40 hours Community Interpreter trainings will give you the skills, confidence, and practice to become a professional interpreter.

 Led by MINT’s owner/founder, José Tori Maguiña, EdD, our trainings feature the latest in interpreting and translation best practices, guidance about how to get started working with language service agencies, and even mentorship opportunities with the MINT Advisory Council.